c0ded00d1e12/ecen224/_labs/display.md

 ### BCM2835 Library

 #### Installation
-In order to interface with the GPIO of the Pi Z2W, we need to install a library that will allow us to do so.
+In order to interface with the GPIO of the Pi Z2W, we need to install a library.

 1. First make sure that you are in your home directory on the Pi Z2W: